rj45/supermarket/README.md

 - coupon rules are very likely to change
 - voiding scans is not necessary (in the real world you would want to of course)
 - all products have skus... not necessary to manually enter the price for a Line (which is also not valid in the real world)
+- value/entity objects use ES6 getters to make sure attributes are immutable
+- member variables/methods starting with _ are private
+- the mocha documentation says not to use arrow functions.
+I think arrow functions are easier to read so I ignored this
+- all sales are valid as long as they are added to the system (no time checks)
+- things can't be removed/voided from the system (for simplicity / time)

 ## Glossary